371st Bombardment Squadron: World War II

 The squadron arrived at Wheeler Field, Hawaii in November 1942, continuing its training in the Liberator and flying search and antisubmarine patrols in defense of Hawaii as part of Seventh Air Force.
 In December 1942, it staged through Naval Air Station Midway to attack Wake Island.

 In February 1943, the squadron was relieved from assignment to Seventh Air Force and began to operate under the control of Thirteenth Air Force, although it did not move forward to Luganville Airfield, Espiritu Santo, New Hebrides, until June.
 From Guadalcanal, it struck enemy airfields and military installations along with shipping in the Solomon Islands and Bismarck Archipelago.
-It helped neutralized enemy bases in Yap, Truk and Palau.
+It helped neutralize enemy bases in Yap, Truk and Palau.
 On 29 March 1944, the squadron made an unescorted daylight attack on heavily defended airfields in the Truk Islands for which it was awarded a Distinguished Unit Citation (DUC).

 As American forces moved forward, it supported operations in the Philippines by strikes against enemy shipping in the southern Philippines and striking airfields on Leyte, Luzon, Negros, Ceram and Halmahera and supported Allied operations in the Netherlands East Indies.
 It flew an unescorted mission attacking the oil refineries at Balikpapan on Borneo on 3 October 1944, for which it was awarded a second DUC.

 In the closing months of the war in the Pacific, it supported Australian forces on Borneo and attacked targets in Indochina.
 After V-J Day, it ferried liberated prisoners from Okinawa to the Philippines and flew patrols along the coast of China.
 It moved to Clark Field in the Philippines in September 1945 and returned to the United States for inactivation at the Port of Embarkation in January 1946.

 Strategic Air Command

-It was reactivated as Boeing B-29 Superfortress squadron at MacDill Field, Florida in August 1946 as part of Strategic Air Command.
-It was a training unit for antisubmarine warfare.
-It deployed to Okinawa during the Korean War, carrying out combat operations over Korea throughout the conflict.
-It remained in Okinawa until November 1954 when it moved without personnel to Lincoln Air Force Base, Nebraska, as a Boeing B-47 Stratojet medium jet bomber squadron, performed Operation Reflex deployments to North Africa.
-And was inactivated with the of the B-47 in 1965 and inactivated.
+The squadron was reactivated at MacDill Field, Florida in August 1946, when it assumed the personnel and Boeing B-29 Superfortresses of the 874th Bombardment Squadron, which was simultaneously inactivated.
+Starting in September 1947, the squadron trained other Strategic Air Command (SAC) units for antisubmarine warfare.